hww1999/us-libraries/README.md

 # us-libraries

-Investigate libraries all over the world
+This project intends to explore the libraries in the U.S.

+Source of the dataset: librarytechnology.org